All Products

 HKEY_LOCAL_MACHINE\OfflineSYSTEM\ControlSet001\Services\viostor\StartOverride

 10. Select the OfflineSYSTEM key that you loaded.
-From the menu bar, choose File > Unload Hive and confirm the unload operation.
+From the menu bar, choose File > Unload Hive and confirm the action.

-11. Close the Registry Editor and the command prompt window.
-Return to the options interface and select Continue.
-Wait for the system to restart.
+11. Close Registry Editor and the Command Prompt window.
+Return to the options screen, select Continue, and wait for the system to restart.

-Expected result: The instance restarts normally and you can access the Windows logon interface.
+Expected result: The instance restarts normally and displays the Windows logon screen.

-This solution involves attaching the system disk of the failed instance to a healthy helper instance to repair the registry.
+This solution involves attaching the system disk of the failed instance to a working helper instance to perform a registry repair.

 Important

-Before you perform the repair, create a snapshot for the instance to prevent data loss in case of operational errors.
+Before you perform the repair, you must create a snapshot for the instance to prevent data loss due to operational errors.

 Procedure

-1. Prepare a healthy Windows instance (helper instance) that meets the following requirements:
+1. Prepare a working Windows instance (helper instance) that meets the following requirements:

-• Different image: The image of the helper instance cannot be the same as the image of the failed instance.
+• Different image: The image of the helper instance must be different from the image of the failed instance.

 • Same zone: The helper instance must be in the same zone as the failed instance.

-2. In the console, stop the failed instance.
-Then, detach the system disk from the failed instance and attach it as a data disk to the helper instance.
+2. In the ECS console, stop the failed instance, detach its system disk, and then attach the system disk as a data disk to the helper instance.

-4. Press Win+R, enter regedit, and press Enter to open the Registry Editor.
+4. Press Win+R, enter regedit, and then press Enter to open Registry Editor.

 5. Select HKEY_LOCAL_MACHINE.
 Then, from the menu bar, choose File > Load Hive.

-6. In the dialog box that appears, navigate to the registry file path on the newly attached system disk and click Open.
+6. In the dialog box that appears, navigate to the path of the registry file on the newly attached system disk and click Open.

-For example, if the drive letter of the newly attached system disk is D, the registry file path is D:\Windows\System32\config\SYSTEM.
+For example, if the drive letter of the newly attached system disk is D, the path of the registry file is D:\Windows\System32\config\SYSTEM.

-7. In the Load Hive dialog box, specify a temporary key name for the loaded hive, such as OfflineSYSTEM.
-Then, click OK.
+7. In the Load Hive dialog box, specify a temporary key name for the loaded hive, such as OfflineSYSTEM, and then click OK.

-8. Expand HKEY_LOCAL_MACHINE\OfflineSYSTEM\Select.
-Check the value of the Default key.
+8. Expand HKEY_LOCAL_MACHINE\OfflineSYSTEM\Select and check the value of the Default key.
 For example, if the value is 1, the current control set is ControlSet001.

 HKEY_LOCAL_MACHINE\OfflineSYSTEM\ControlSet001\Services\AliNVMe\StartOverride